chill117/sequel/readme.md

 }
 ```

-Setting a custom error message for a validation rule that has arguments:
+And, setting a custom error message for a validation rule that has arguments:
 ```js
 validate: {
 	maxLen: {